askdba/data-archival-lab/README.md

 So we decided to use Debezium MySQL image for these requirements on the docker-compose.
 These settings are configured by default on this version.

 1- Clone the GIT repo
-https://github.com/ChistaDATA/Data-Archival-Project.git
+Create a folder name GitHub in Documents Folder and clone repo in it. https://github.com/ChistaDATA/Data-Archival-Project.git

 Choose MySQL
 So we should have these components